Coronavirus – health and wellbeing

 If your child’s condition does not improve after 7 days or symptoms worsens, you should contact NHS 111

-People who are highly vulnerable to coronavirus and their families can call on NHS volunteer responders to help them stay safe and well at home These volunteers can deliver medicines, shopping and other supplies, as well as making calls to check in on those isolating at home.
-If your child is in this extremely vulnerable group you can also get local help from your local Community Hub:
+People who are highly vulnerable to coronavirus and their families can still call on NHS volunteer responders if they need extra help to stay safe and well.
+These volunteers can deliver medicines, shopping and other supplies, as well as making calls to check in on those isolating at home.
+If someone in your household is in this extremely vulnerable group you can also get local help from your local Community Hub if you have needs that family and friends can’t meet:

-People self-isolating with suspected coronavirus symptoms will also get regular check-ins from a new NHS 111 online messaging service launched on Saturday 4 April 2020.
-Once individuals have been through the online assessment, daily texts will be sent to those who have registered their Covid-19 symptoms and left contact details.
-Depending on the duration of their isolation, the daily messages will check how people are and ensure that those who need help to get them through that period, receive it.
+People self-isolating with suspected coronavirus symptoms can opt to get regular texts from an NHS 111 online messaging service.
+This will check how people are and ensure that those who need help to get them through that period, receive it.

 See Covid Brighton & Hove, the new directory of local help which includes both longstanding community groups and the new Covid-19 mutual aid groups in the city.